kubermatic/kubermatic/docs/proposals/container-registry-credentials-per-usercluster.md

 ### Proposed feature

 `Cluster` resources get a new field `imagePullSecrets` that resembles `imagePullSecrets` on other resources like Deployments or Pods.
-The secrets referenced here get synchronized into the user cluster and a mutating admission webhook injects them into every Pod that is created on that user cluster.

-For this first iteration the secrets referenced on `Cluster` resources need to be created manually.
+The secrets referenced here are being passed to the machine-controller, which writes registry auth configs for the used container runtimes on the worker nodes of the user clusters.
+All pods created on worker nodes can use any registries configured this way.

-There is also the possibility to define default credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecret`.
-If defined, this will be used for any user cluster that has no explicit `imagePullSecrets` set.
+There is also the possibility to define KKP wide default credentials in the `KubermaticConfiguration` at `spec.userCluster.imagePullSecrets`.
+If defined, these secrets will be used for any user cluster that has no explicit `imagePullSecrets` set.

 ## Implementation

 ### KubermaticConfiguration

-A new configuration field to set default fallback registry credentials for any user cluster where no credentials are explicitly selected.
-For consistency this could be in the format of `spec.imagePullSecret`:
+A new configuration field to set default fallback registry credentials for any user cluster where no credentials are explicitly selected. `spec.imagePullSecret`:

 ```yaml
 apiVersion: kubermatic.k8c.io/v1